howardlau1999/howardlau1999.github.io/_posts/2022-04-16-asynchronous-programming.md

 ### Cancellation

 Assume that you are writing a server programming serving web pages.
-An impatient user may click the "cancel" button before a time-consuming database operation finishes, rendering the result useless.
+An impatient user may click the "cancel" button before a time-consuming database operation finishes or an unlucky user is accidentally disconnected, rendering the result useless.
 In this case, we had better cancel the database operation to save server resources.

 However, implementing cancellation is way more difficult as it requires you to keep track of EVERYTHING involved in a request and invoke extra functions to cancel them when a cancel request is received.
 For example, you may need to cancel the database operation, the network connection, the disk I/O, the file I/O, the memory allocation, etc. You need a way to **propagate** the cancel signal along the call chain.
 If you forget to release some resources or some coroutines miss the signal, you will waste time or money doing useless operations.

+There are some common ways of implementing cancellation, one of which is the `select` paradigm.
+By using `select`, the coroutine not only waits for the event it is interested in, but also the cancel signal.
+Whichever comes first, the coroutine will be resumed to handle that event.